-Rabbi Matalon serves on the boards of a number of agencies and organizations including American Friends of Parents Circle, the International Advisory Board of the International Center for Interfaith Dialogue (Doha, Qatar), Beit Tefillah Israeli-Tel Aviv, the President’s Advisory Council of Union Theological Seminary, Habitat for Humanity’s Leadership Council, and the Advisory Board of Storahtelling.
-Rabbi Matalon has received awards from the New York Board of Rabbis, the Jewish Peace Fellowship, and the New Israel Fund.
+Rabbi Matalon’s involvement in the New York, Jewish, and Israeli communities is broad and deep; he serves on a number of boards, including the Advisory Board of T’ruah: The Rabbinic Call for Human Rights, the Advisory Board of Beit Tefillah Israeli-Tel Aviv, and the Leadership Council of Habitat for Humanity.
+He has received awards from the New York Board of Rabbis, the Jewish Peace Fellowship, the New Israel Fund, and T’ruah.

 Rabbi Matalon is a founding co-director of Piyut North America, a partnership between B’nai Jeshurun and Hazmanah Le-Piyut in Israel.
-He plays the ‘ud (Arabic lute) and is a member of the New York Arabic Orchestra.
+A student of Arabic and Turkish music, he plays the ‘ud (Arabic lute).
 Rabbi Matalon is married and has two daughters.

 Rabbi Marcelo R. Bronstein

-Rabbi Marcelo Bronstein was born in Buenos Aires, Argentina, in 1954.
-He studied at Sh’nat Hachschara at B’nei Akiva, Israel in 1973 and received a BA, and a MA in Clinical Psychology, from Belgrano University.
-He got his Bachelor of Hebrew Letters from the University of Judaism, Los Angeles, in 1987, and his Masters of Hebrew Letters and Rabbinic Ordination in 1989 from Hebrew Union College-Jewish Institute of Religion in New York.
+Rabbi Marcelo Bronstein was born in Buenos Aires, Argentina.
+He received a BA and MA in Clinical Psychology from Belgrano University, a BA of Hebrew Letters from the University of Judaism in Los Angeles, and a Masters of Hebrew Letters and Rabbinic Ordination from Hebrew Union College-Jewish Institute of Religion in New York.

-Hazzan Priven has produced and performed in several recordings of BJ’s music, including With Every Breath (The Music of Shabbat), HaLailah Hazeh: The Music of Pesah at BJ, and TekiYah, Echoes of the High Holy Days at BJ, and he is the composer of a number of liturgical pieces.
-He participated in the production of the recordings of piyutim (liturgical poems) generated as a result of the Invitation to Piyut—North America conference in November 2010.
-The music of BJ is widely admired and has influenced many congregations across the country and around the globe.
+A composer, he has produced and performed in several recordings of BJ’s music, including With Every Breath (The Music of Shabbat), HaLailah Hazeh: The Music of Pesah at BJ, and TekiYah, Echoes of the High Holy Days at BJ.

 Hazzan Priven lives in New York City with his wife, Nina Priven, MD, and their three children.